-Program HH (EHTER Ops)
+Program HH EHTER Ops

 Environmental Health Training in Emergency Response Operations

-Environmental Health Training in Emergency Response Operations (EHTER Ops)
+Environmental Health Training in Emergency Response Operations EHTER Ops

 - Prepare as a team to respond to suspected water supply contamination in a potentially hazardous environment.

 - Calculate health and safety requirements for the displaced population and estimated length of stay using the CDC Environmental Health Assessment Form for Shelters.

-- Assess food sources for emergency mass feeding operations and food handling of providers.
+- Assess food sources for emergency mass-feeding operations and food handling of providers.
 Identify potential for, address, and report on foodborne illness.

 - Identify non-structural building-related safety and health hazards.
 Communicate complex environmental health and safety information to non-technical audiences including media and members of the public.

-- IS-700/700.a: National Incident Management System (NIMS), an Introduction
+- IS-700.a, National Incident Management System (NIMS), An Introduction;

-- IS-800.b: National Response Framework, an Introduction
+- IS-800.b, National Response Framework, An Introduction; and

 - Environmental Health Training in Emergency Response (EHTER) Awareness-level course is available on the National Environmental Health Association e-Learning Website.